RoutingK-it/docs-website/rk-client/configuration/index.md

 # RoutingK.it - Client/Daemon configuration

-{: .fs-9 }

-Here you will all the information needed to customize your configuration file.
+**Here you will all the information needed to customize your configuration file.**
-{: .fs-6 .fw-300 }